- British and Pakistani officials are reacting to a news report

 Pakistan's government has formally disputed the findings of the U.S. investigation into the airstrike, saying the bombardment went on long after it reported its troops were under fire.

-And the United States launched its first drone attack in Pakistan Tuesday after more than a month-long lull, killing at least four suspected militants.
+The United States launched its first drone attack in Pakistan Tuesday after more than a month-long lull, killing at least four suspected militants, CNN confirmed.